vboyev-MSFT/defender-docs/unified-secops-platform/detect-threats-overview.md

 | Watchlists | Curate meaningful relationships in your environment to improve the quality and prioritization of detections. | [Watchlists in Microsoft Sentinel](/azure/sentinel/watchlists) |
 | Workbooks | Detect threats with visual insights, especially to monitor the health of your data collection and understand gaps that prevent proper threat detection. | [Visualize your data with workbooks](/azure/sentinel/monitor-your-data?tabs=defender-portal) |

-For more information, see [Detect threats in Microsoft Sentinel](/azure/sentinel/overview?tabs=azure-portal#detect-threats).

 ## Microsoft Defender for Cloud threat detection